microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-threatsubmission.md

 ---
 title: "threatSubmission resource type"
-description: "Represents threat submission which is used to submit suspected email, url, file threats to Microsoft Defender."
+description: "Represents a threat submission, which is used to submit suspected email, UTL, or file threats to Microsoft Defender."
 author: "caigen"
 ms.localizationpriority: medium
 ms.prod: "security"